San Francisco, California

 Chair: Roger Bolton (Panorama, Sunday, This Week, Right to Reply, Feedback)

 In mainstream journalism, religion is a key element in many top stories.
 How well-equipped are journalists to grasp and interpret the powerful impetus of religion in our world?

-An informed understanding of how religion shapes lives, politics and conflict today, at home and abroad – religious literacy – is now an essential for the journalist, as is an interrogation of belief in the widest sense, as it springs up in the journalist’s personal ideology and world-view, affecting viewpoint and objectivity.
+An informed understanding of how religion shapes lives, politics and conflict today, at home and abroad – religious literacy – is now an essential for the journalist.

 This day-long workshop – the first of its kind in Wales – opens up religious literacy by offering expertise, resources and a chance to interrogate your personal standpoint and troubleshoot professional practice.

 Open to those responsible for media in the range of faith communities and related secular forums in Wales, it offers excellent networking.
-Resources including a Guide to Christian denominations in Wales compiled by Cytun and a Guide to non-Christian Faiths in Wales will be provided.
 Lunch included.